 The Consultant shall supervise and direct the investment of the Portfolio as specified in this Policy Statement.
 Supervision is continuous, with limited discretion.
 Limited discretion means that the Consultant is responsible for assessing the appropriateness of asset allocation strategies but does not have discretion to change the strategy without the Committee’s approval.
 The Consultant has discretion and is required to rebalance the Portfolio to maintain the asset allocation using the methodology approved by the Consultant's Investment Committee.
 The Consultant also has discretion to change managers as required by the Due Diligence Policy described in this Policy Statement.

 Custodian

 Custodians are responsible for the safekeeping of the portfolio's assets.
 The specific duties and responsibilities of the custodian are:

 Value the holdings.

 Collect all income and dividends owed to the portfolio.

 Settle all transactions (buy-sell orders).

-IX.
-Definitions

-Separate Account Manager: An investment firm, registered with the SEC, that manages a portfolio of stocks or bonds that is held in a separate account in the name of the client.
-In brokerage and consulting language, these arrangements are often called “Separately Managed Accounts” (SMAs).

-Returns Based Style Analysis (RBSA): RBSA is a quantitative approach to determining a manager’s investment style and evaluating its consistency.
-The effective asset mix can be determined by comparing actual portfolio returns to the returns of indices (given a sufficient length of portfolio history and a robust mathematical technique).

-Holdings Based Style Analysis: Holdings-based style analysis is a “bottom-up” approach in which the characteristics of a portfolio over a period of time are derived from the characteristics of the securities it contains at various points in time over the period.
-The choice of characteristics depends on the purpose of the analysis.
-For example, if the purpose is to describe a portfolio in terms of a set of quantitative style characteristics such as size and value/growth orientation, the prescribed characteristics of each security need to be calculated and then aggregated to the portfolio level.

-Approved by the Board of Trustees, September 21, 2012